-Although smaller and not as famous as the spires of Aguglia di Goloritzè and Pedra Longa, Perda 'e Liana 1293 m is the most imposing "tacco" - meaning "heel" - amongst the limestone formations typical of the Ogliastra region.
+Although smaller and not as famous as the spires of Aguglia di Goloritzè and Pedra Longa, Perda 'e Liana 1293 m is the most imposing "tacco" - a word meaning "heel" - amongst these typical limestone formations in the Ogliastra region.
 Their name derives from the characteristic shape similar to a shoe heel.
 Also called "tonneri", they are calcareous-dolomitic outcrops which suddenly rise in the midst of the extensive semi-desert highlands.
-Consequently, the morphology of this region is ditinguished by the alternation and the contrast of steep escarpments with gently sloping areas, which give greater prominence to the "tacchi".
+Consequently, the morphology of this region is distinguished by the alternation and the contrast of steep escarpments with gently sloping areas, which give greater prominence to the "tacchi".
 Perda 'e Liana is located in one of the wildest territories of Sardinia, namely in the Gairo commune, South of the Flumendosa river, a waterway that separates the "tacchi" region from the Gennargentu Massif.

 It is a well-identified cylindrical tower about 50 meters high with a diameter of about 100 meters and a tipically flat summit, perfectly isolated in the middle of an extensive karst plateau.
 In the upper part Perda 'e Liana is made up of limestone and its vertical walls are divided into regular prismatic blocks, supported by a conical trunk base of sandstone and conglomerate rocks.